Chirag018/Cross-Chain-NFTs/cross-chain.md

 Cross-Chain NFTs using CrossTalk:

-Cross-chain NFTs: Transfering of NFT from one blockchain to another blockchain.
+Cross-chain NFTs: Transferring of NFT from one blockchain to another blockchain.

 CrossTalk: RouterProtocol's in-house library to perform this task(ie. Cross-chaining / briding NFTs).